Terminal to Terminal Auto Transport: Benefits, Process, and Costs

 Step 1: Booking and Location Check

-Before booking, you must confirm the location of the terminals.
-Not every city has a terminal.
-They are usually located in major hubs like Los Angeles, Houston, Chicago, or Newark.
-If the nearest terminal is 200 miles away, the gas and time to get there might negate your shipping savings.
+Before booking, confirm the locations of the terminals.
+Not every city has one — they are usually in major hubs like Los Angeles, Houston, Chicago, or Newark.
+If the nearest terminal is 200 miles away, the gas and time to get there may negate your shipping savings entirely.

 Step 2: The Drop-Off Inspection

-When you arrive at the terminal, you will park your car in the intake area.
-You and a terminal representative will perform a vehicle inspection.
-This is critical.
-You will mark down all existing scratches, dents, and glass chips on a specific form.
-Do not rush this step.
-Once you sign this form, the terminal assumes custody of the vehicle.
+When you arrive, you and a terminal representative perform a vehicle inspection together, marking all existing scratches, dents, and glass chips on a form.
+Do not rush this step — once you sign, the terminal assumes custody of the vehicle.

 Step 3: Storage and Loading

-Your vehicle may sit at the terminal for a few days waiting for the carrier to arrive.
-Carriers prefer terminals because they can load 8 to 10 cars at once in a wide-open space without navigating city traffic.
-This efficiency is why carriers offer lower rates for this service.
+Your vehicle may sit at the terminal for a few days while waiting for a carrier.
+Carriers prefer terminals because they can load 8–10 cars at once in a wide-open space without navigating city traffic — this efficiency is precisely why they offer lower rates for terminal shipments.

 Step 4: Transport and Arrival

 The truck drives to the destination city and unloads your car at the partner terminal.
-The vehicle is parked in a secure area to await your arrival.
-Most carriers will notify you 12 to 24 hours before the vehicle is unloaded.
+The vehicle is parked in a secure area to await your pickup.
+Most carriers notify you 12–24 hours before the vehicle is unloaded.

 Step 5: The Final Inspection

-When you arrive to pick up the car, inspect it again before you leave the lot.
-Compare the condition to the inspection report you signed at drop-off.
-If there is new damage, it must be noted on the Bill of Lading immediately.
-Once you drive off the lot, it is very difficult to file an insurance claim.
+Inspect the vehicle again before you leave the lot.
+Compare its condition to the inspection report signed at drop-off.
+Any new damage must be noted on the Bill of Lading immediately — once you drive off the lot, filing an insurance claim becomes very difficult.

 Important Costs and Fees to Watch For